 The Horned Lark is a small songbird with a dark facial mask and a dark breast band.
 The ‘horns’ are two little tufts of black feathers on the head.
 Horned Larks are found around the world, with a great number of subspecies.
-Three subspecies with distinct coloration and markings breed in Washington: the Streaked Horned Lark, the Pallid Horned Lark, and the Dusky Horned Lark.
+Three subspecies with distinct coloration and markings breed: the Streaked Horned Lark, the Pallid Horned Lark, and the Dusky Horned Lark.
 Horned Larks have reddish-brown upperparts streaked with dark brown, pale underparts, and a yellow face and breast.
 Females are duller in coloration.
 Immatures are dark with light spots.
 Overhead, the dark tail with narrow white edges is evident.